Increasing email conversion rates is a key factor in the success of any online business.

 Tracking software can be very advantageous.

-It will hep avoid bad traffic sources (these always offer little to no conversions) plus the ability to carry out split testing of multiple pages.
+It will help you avoid bad traffic sources (these always offer little to no conversions) plus the ability to carry out split testing of multiple pages.

 Each percentage increase you can squeeze out after split-testing, can give you more profits.

 Now THAT is surely worth a try?